Chart Color Schemes

 Cranebrook - Castlereagh hosts a young demographic, positioning it in the bottom quartile nationwide

-At age 34 years, Cranebrook - Castlereagh's median age is lower than Greater Sydney's average of 37 years, and it is considerably younger than Australia's median age of 38 years.
-Compared to Greater Sydney, Cranebrook - Castlereagh has a higher proportion of residents aged 5-14 (14.7%) but fewer residents aged 25-34 (14.3%).
-Between the censuses of 2016 and 2021, the population aged 75 to 84 grew from 2.7% to 3.8%, while the proportion of those aged 45 to 54 declined from 12.7% to 11.8%.
-By 2041, demographic forecasts indicate significant changes for Cranebrook - Castlereagh.
-The population aged 75 to 84 is projected to grow by 86%, adding 559 residents to reach a total of 1,212.
-Residents aged 65 and above will drive 65% of the population growth, highlighting demographic aging trends in the area.
-Conversely, population declines are projected for those aged 0 to 4 and 55 to 64 years.
+At age 34 years, Cranebrook - Castlereagh's median age is lower than Greater Sydney's average of 37 years.
+It is also younger than Australia's median age of 38 years.
+Compared to Greater Sydney, Cranebrook - Castlereagh has a higher proportion of residents aged 5-14 years (14.7%) but fewer residents aged 25-34 years (14.3%).
+Between the 2016 and 2021 censuses, the proportion of residents aged 75 to 84 years increased from 2.7% to 3.8%.
+Conversely, the proportion of residents aged 45 to 54 years decreased from 12.7% to 11.8%.
+By 2041, population forecasts indicate significant demographic changes in Cranebrook - Castlereagh.
+The number of residents aged 75 to 84 years is projected to increase by 86%, adding 559 residents to reach a total of 1,212.
+Residents aged 65 and above will drive 65% of population growth, highlighting demographic aging trends.
+Conversely, population declines are projected for the cohorts aged 0 to 4 years and 55 to 64 years.